 RadioPlanner calculates the signal power loss on local obstacles surrounding the Mobile unit using the landcover model with the different types of clutter (dense urban, urban, suburban, open land, water, and trees/forest).
-Landcover model was created based on OpenStreetMap (www.openstreetmap.org) и Global Forest Change (www.earthenginepartners.appspot.com) projects;
+The landcover model was created based on OpenStreetMap (www.openstreetmap.org) and Global Forest Change (www.earthenginepartners.appspot.com) projects.

-Losses are calculated in accordance with Recommendation ITU-R P.1812-4; they depend on the following parameters:
+Losses are calculated following Recommendation ITU-R P.1812-4; they depend on the following parameters:

-The frequency range is set in the Base station Network menu, the antenna height for each of the two types of Mobile units (usually portable and mobile) in the Mobile Units menu, the typical width of streets is 27m (in accordance with ITU-R P.1812-4), the type of obstacles at each point is determined by the landcover model.
+The frequency range is set in the Base station Network menu, the antenna height for each of the two types of Mobile units (usually portable and mobile) in the Mobile Units menu, the typical width of streets is 27m (in accordance with ITU-R P.1812-4), and the landcover model determines the type of obstacles at each point.

-To determine the loss according to ITU-R P.1812-4 user should select Calculate the loss in rec.
+To determine the loss according to ITU-R P.1812-4, the user should select Calculate the loss in rec.
 ITU-R P.1812-4 and specify in the table the average height of the obstacles of each type based on local conditions.
 Default data in Rec.
 ITU-R P.1812-4: